OctoPrint/OctoPrint/docs/api/fileops.rst

      - Type
      - Description
    * - ``estimatedPrintTime``
+     - 0..1
-     - 1
+     - Integer
-     - String representing a duration in the format ``HH:mm:ss``
-     - The estimated print time of the file
+     - The estimated print time of the file, in seconds
    * - ``filament``
-     - 1
+     - 0..1
-     - String
+     - Object
-     - The estimated usage of filament (length in meters and volume in cubic centimeters) in a human readable format.
+     - The estimated usage of filament
-       Example: ``1.89m / 11.90cm³``
+   * - ``filament.length``
+     - 0..1
+     - Integer
+     - The length of filament used, in mm
+   * - ``filament.volume``
+     - 0..1
+     - Float
+     - The volume of filament used, in cm³

 .. _sec-api-fileops-datamodel-prints: